- Home

 3. Callicarpa

-If you’d like to add a more unusual colour to your garden, you might want to think about a callicarpa.
+To add a more unusual colour to your garden, you might like to consider a callicarpa.

 Better known as ‘the beauty berry’, this deciduous shrub sprouts clusters of pretty pink flowers in spring and summer, and when autumn rolls around, clusters of deep violet, bead-like berries appear on the purple-tinted leaves.

 These shrubs thrive in dappled shade.
-For more on growing callicarpa, you might want to have a read of this information from Gardeners World.
+For more on growing callicarpa, have a read of this article from Gardeners’ World.

 4. Pyracantha

-Another plant that has beautiful, colourful berries is the pyracantha; a popular and hardy shrub that’s often grown as hedging, trained against a wall or fence.
+Another plant with beautiful, colourful berries is the pyracantha: a popular and hardy shrub that’s often grown as hedging, trained against a wall or fence.

-If you want red berries, go for the ‘Red Column’ variety of the pyracantha, and if you’d prefer orange, opt for ‘Golden Charmer’.
+If you’d like red berries, go for the ‘Red Column’ variety of the pyracantha, and if you’d prefer orange, opt for ‘Golden Charmer’.
 The ‘Flava’ variety produces bright yellow berries, while ‘Saphyr Rouge’ has clusters of coral berries.

 Due to its dense, prickly stems, pyracantha also makes a great security fence.
 To find out more about growing pyracantha, check out this guide from the RHS.